khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/animation-fundamentals.md

 name: Animation fundamentals
 ---

 Animation is a tool to help convey important relationships, changes, or transitions between elements.
-It is used sparingly and intentionally, highlighting the right elements at the right moment.
+It's used sparingly and intentionally, highlighting the right elements at the right moment.

-## Types of animations
+## Types of animation

-1. **Feedback.** Confirms the users’ interaction with controls and other interactive elements.
+1. **Feedback.** Confirm a user interaction with a control or other interactive element.
-1. **Focus.** Highlights important content outside a users’ current context.
+1. **Focus.** Highlight important content outside of a user's current context.
-1. **Explanation.** Shows users an elements properties, and its relationships to other elements.
+1. **Explanation.** Show a user an element's properties, and its relationship to other elements.
-1. **Engagement.** Helps users feel supported while waiting.
+1. **Engagement.** Help a user feel supported while waiting.
-1. **Emotional.** Builds emotional bonds with users and expresses the brand.
-It makes users feel welcome and supported.
+1. **Emotional.** Build emotional bonds with a user and expresses the brand.
+It makes a user feel welcome and supported.

-<todo>Add video explanation</todo>
+<todo>Add video explanation.</todo>

 ## Principles

 Use animation deliberately to enhance the experience without dominating it.
 Animation should not be added without a good reason.
-Too much animation can distract users and disrupt their tasks.
+Too much animation can distract a user and disrupt their task.

-* **Be realistic.** Animations should feel natural and mirror traits from the real world, such as acceleration, gravity, and volume.
+* **Be realistic.** An animation should feel natural and mirror traits from the real world, such as acceleration, gravity, and volume.
-* **Be purposeful.** Animations should assist and support the user experience without distracting from it.
+* **Be purposeful.** An animation should assist and support the user experience without distracting from it.
-* **Be optional and accessible.** Animations should respect users’ motion preferences using `prefers-reduced-motion` CSS Media Query.
+* **Be optional and accessible.** An animation should respect the user's motion preferences by using the `prefers-reduced-motion` CSS media query.
 Keyboard event animation should be more noticeable.

 ## Easing